en:lang="en-US"

 The design and creation of the series are supported by the conclusions of the study carried out by the consulting firm on the influencing factors in the decision to study in secondary school, carried out on almost 5,000 ESO and high school students.
 In this way, the series is aimed at young people between 10 and 14 years old, since according to the study, at this age we still have time to act since the decision has not been made.

-The study also indicates that girls feel less attracted to technology, hence "we want to change the male stereotype of technology, and offer reference models to girls to increase their interest in ICT," argues Sergio Marco about the choosing a female protagonist for the series.
+The study also indicates that girls feel less attracted to technology, hence "we want to change the male stereotype of technology, and offer reference models to girls to increase their interest in ICT," argues Sergio Marco about the choice of a female protagonist for the series.

 The commitment to online distribution is due to another of the study's conclusions that indicates web platforms (56%) and television (29%) as the channels with the greatest influence on the decisions of young people of these ages.
 Hence also the series is intended to be broadcast on television in the future.

 In the fictional plots, which will pose small scientific-technological challenges, the aim will be to improve young people's perception of their own ability to understand and study scientific and technological phenomena, as well as their innovative talent.
-And it is that between 45% and 51% of the students do not see themselves capable of taking this type of studies and more than half of the students value the subjects of chemistry, physics and technology negatively compared to only a quarter who do so. in positive.
+And the fact is that between 45% and 51% of the students do not see themselves capable of taking this type of studies and more than half of the students value the subjects of chemistry, physics and technology negatively compared to only a quarter who do so positively.

 Noa & Max contará con dos portales.
 Por un lado, el institucional, dirigido al público adulto (docentes, padres, profesionales del mundo de la animación y empresas e instituciones) y que ofrecerá la información del proyecto educativo que está tras Noa&Max.
 Y, por otro lado, el portal juvenil, que estará dirigido al público más joven de la serie donde, además de los capítulos, encontrarán material extra descargable y contenidos adicionales.